Published on March 3, 2016

 Recorded at the American Society of Hematology (ASH) Annual Meeting 2015, in Orlando, FL.

-This programme has been supported by Pfizer, through an unrestricted educational grant to the Patient Empowerment Foundation
+This program has been supported by Pfizer, through an unrestricted educational grant to the Patient Empowerment Foundation

 I don’t think patients should be bashful about asking for information from the doctor or the nurse.
 I mean, it’s quite common for patients to feel they’re taking up the doctor’s time.
 This is nonsense, they deserve the doctor’s time, and they should have somebody with them when they are having their first discussion, they should potentially have that person take a few notes.
 This will raise questions when they get home, and they should make an arrangement that they can come back to the nurse or even the doctor in subsequent interview to clarify issues.
 And, you know, they’ve got to kind of understand, I think, what the treatment involves, how long they’ll be in hospital, whether their hair will fall out, whether they’re allowed to use makeup, you know, how will they feel, what happens if they get sick during the treatment, what can go wrong, and probably what are my chances of getting benefit from this, Doc, this sort of thing.